Antonella Pedetti is a Visual Artist and Architect.

-Antonella grew up in Argentina and has lived around the world during the last two decades - in Germany, Ecuador and recently relocating to Jakarta, Indonesia.
+Born in Montevideo, Uruguay and grew up since she was 4 years old in Buenos Aires, Argentina has lived around the world during the last two decades - in Germany, Ecuador, Indonesia and recently relocated in Taipei.

 She studied in Buenos Aires, at the National School of Fine Arts "Prilidiano Pueyrredon" and Architecture at the Buenos Aires University.